 However, with all the targeting options available today the display network is a great option for advertisers who have been priced out of advertising using search ads.
 If you’re already advertising on the search network then it is recommended testing a display campaign using some of the tips presented in this article to determine if the display network can deliver results for your business alongside your existing search network campaigns.

-Need help with your Google AdWords display advertising?
+Need help with your Google Ads display advertising?
 Then ask us for advice!